-67 The 2017 Plan of Finance provided a remaining expenditure estimate range of \$20.8 billion to \$25.4 billion.
+75 The 2017 Plan of Finance provided a remaining expenditure estimate range of \$20.8 billion to \$25.4 billion.
 The \$22.7 billion represents the mid-point estimate.

-Exhibit Area Description Status General: Project segments where only a study was completed are shown because expenses were incurred, but were not counted as a completed project segment.
+Exhibit Area Description Segment The 48 initial TransNet Ordinance projects resulted in 78 individual project segments as of June 30, 2017.
+This number will grow as new project segments are started.
+Some projects support multiple corridors, but were only counted once to arrive at the grand total of 78 project segments.
+Status General: Project segments where only a study was completed are shown because expenses were incurred, but were not counted as a completed project segment.
 Project Completed & Open-to-Traffic: At the 48 project level, check (✓) marks represent fully completed segment while percentages represent the portion of the segment that is completed.
 In-Progress: Project segments could be in various stages-environmental, design, or construction.
 Future: Project or project segments have not started and have not incurred expenses.
 Budgets General: Due to rounding, some budget figures do not roll-up to the exact dollar figure.
 Ordinance Estimate: In 2002 dollars.
 Amounts per the TransNet Extension Ordinance.
 Data only available at ordinance corridor and major corridor ordinance project level.
 Ordinance Escalated to Year Open: Shown for completed project segments only to allow for comparison of 2002 Ordinance cost estimates to costs at time of completion using U.S. Bureau of Labor Statistics CPI data for the San Diego Region.
 2005 POF Estimate: In 2005 dollars.
-Amounts per the 2005 Plan of Finance available for EAP project segments only.
+Amounts per the 2005 Plan of Finance available for the original EAP project segments only.
 2005 POF Escalated to Year Open: Shown for completed EAP project segments only to allow for comparison of 2005 budgets per the POF to the budget at time of project completion using U.S. Bureau of Labor Statistics CPI data for the San Diego Region.
 Project CIP Budget: CIP Budget as of June 30, 2017 from TransNet Dashboard for in-progress project segments only.
 Expenditures General: Due to rounding, some expenditure figures do not roll-up to the exact dollar figure.
 Expenditures through July 2017: Project expenses as reported in the TransNet Dashboard and are inclusive of both SANDAG and Caltrans project expenditures.
 Due to timing, SANDAG expenditures include expenditures through August 2017, while Caltrans expenditures run through July 2017.
 Variance: Only calculated for completed projects by subtracting current expenditures from the 2005 POF Estimate (escalated to year open).
 Estimated Cost to Complete: Amounts per 2017 Plan of Finance at the Ordinance Corridor and Major Corridor Ordinance level only.
 Amounts are shown in year of expenditure dollars (YOE).